duosecurity/duo_perl/README.md

 What's here:

 * `js` - Duo Javascript library, to be hosted by your webserver.
-* `duo_web.pl` - Duo Perl SDK to be integrated with your web application
+* `DuoWeb.pm` - Duo Perl SDK to be integrated with your web application
 * `test.pl` -  Unit tests for our SDK

 # Usage